Visualization for reporting

 Graphics!
 They can help us find interesting story ideas, or pinpoint numbers to use as evidence in our reporting.
 Often we think of graphics as an end product.
 When used for reporting, however, graphics are a powerful tool to explore trends and stories.
 We'll discus what types of visualizations can help you find stories you may miss, make some visualizations right in Excel, and demo some easy, non-programmatic tools that allow you to go deeper in your data.
 We'll also cover both numbers and unstructured text as data.
 These visualizations are not for publication, but rather a sketchpad for reporters and data analysts.

 Coulter Jones is a reporter who specializes in using data analysis, programming and open records to report compelling stories.
 Before joining The Wall Street Journal, Mr. Jones worked as an investigative and data reporter for MedPage Today, New York Public Radio, The Center for Investigative Reporting and newspapers in Pennsylvania. @coulterjones

-Michelle Minkoff is a Data Journalist at the Associated Press, which has been her intellectual home since 2011.
-Minkoff designs & develops data visualizations and creates, cleans and analyzes data sets, with an interest in environmental reporting, and also dabbles in data visualization for analysis.
-Previously, she worked at PBS and as an intern at the LA Times' Data Desk.
-She also taught data journalism at Northwestern's Medill School, of which she is a 2010 graduate.
+Michelle Minkoff is a Data Journalist at the Associated Press since 2011.
+Minkoff designs & develops data visualizations and creates, cleans and analyzes data sets, with an interest in environmental reporting, recently completing a project on national dam safety.
+Previously, she worked at PBS and the LA Times.
+She taught data journalism at Northwestern's Medill School, of which she is a 2010 graduate.
 Connect with her @michelleminkoff on Twitter.

 No tipsheets have yet been uploaded for this event.